Sudden Impact: How traffic, holiday shopping, and gas prices could change as the international bridges reopen Monday

 “The lines are going to be longer because of the people that are coming over to buy presents and I know that people are going to have a harder time finding gifts,” said Hector Prado who crosses from Juarez to El Paso regularly.

-As for traffic, TxDOT has reopened Pasiano by the Cordova Bridge (Bridge of the Americas) as well as opened additional lanes for traffic heading to Juarez off of the interstate.
+As for traffic, the Texas Department of Transportation has reopened Paisano by the Cordova Bridge (Bridge of the Americas) as well as opened additional lanes for traffic heading to Juarez off of the interstate.
 However, the project was never meant to impact bridge traffic.

-“Again this project was about connectivity from I-10 and 54 to loop 375, it was not in any way to mitigate cross border traffic which is out of our control,” said Jennifer Wright a Spokesperson for TxDOT.
+“Again this project was about connectivity from I-10 and 54 to loop 375, it was not in any way to mitigate cross border traffic which is out of our control,” said Jennifer Wright, a spokeswoman for TxDOT.

 Advising drivers to allow more time as congestion is expected to continue and increase as the bridges reopened.